Picture: red deer stags rutting in Richmond Park. Click here for more October butterfly, insect and deer rut photos.

 Even late in the month the autumn dew or low sunlight can pick the threads of money spiders trailing across rough grassland.
 These were created earlier in the year as the spiders "ballooned" out across fields to avoid mating with their siblings, attaching their thread to vegetation and then letting the wind carry them.

-On a sunny day you may also see the occasional bee.
+On a sunny day you may also come across the occasional bee.
 Honeybees remain in colonies all winter, living on stored honey and huddling around their queen to keep her warm, but emerging if the weather is warm and there is pollen still to be had (for example on ivy bushes or any remaining flowers).
-Any bumble bee you see now is almost certainly a queen, flying close to the ground to look for a hole to spend the winter in or feeding up before hibernation.
-Having already mated in late summer, she alone will survive till spring to carry on the species.

-Common carder bees (a type of bumble bee, but looking rather different from the familiar ones due to the ginger hairs on their thorax) may also be on the wing early in October.
 One solitary bee species that is also still active in the first part of the month is the ivy mining bee, which looks like a somewhat neater version of the honeybee (the males a bit smaller a honeybee, the females bigger), and which synchronises its lifecycle with the flowering of ivy.
 (See September insects for more on this species.)

 Wasps are like bumble bees, in that only the new queens survive the winter.
 They look for a cosy hole to do that in, so you might see one on that mission.
 Some workers also survive until late in October, though they will eventually be killed by the cold - again, flowering ivy is the most likely place to see them.
 You might also see new queen hornets or their male suitors in October.